coinbase/maxfuzz/README.md

 ## 🐞 Find your first bug

-First, build the base Maxfuzz Docker image: `make build`

-Then spin up a local instance of Maxfuzz, running some [sample fuzzers](fuzzers/README.md): `make deploy-dev`
+First, spin up a local instance of Maxfuzz, running some [sample fuzzers](fuzzers/README.md): `make deploy-stable`

 This launches a basic fuzzer that fuzzes some vulnerable C code, which can be found in `./fuzzers/vulnerable/`.